raiden-network/raiden/docs/webui_tutorial.rst

 Running the web application
 ---------------------------
 There are a few simple steps that needs to be carried out in order to run the Raiden web application.
 Firstly, Raiden needs to be installed.
-See :doc:`install instructions <installation>` for this.
+See :ref:`install instructions <installation>` for this.

 The only dependency needed to run the web application is `node.js <https://docs.npmjs.com/getting-started/installing-node>`_.